humorless/booky/doc/index.md

 To kick off our exploration, let’s define a simple _E_ntity _R_elationship _M_odel:
 ![](ERD.png)

 The path ahead of us is straightforward; it's a diagram illustrating ERD in an SQL database.
 Our SQL choice is the well-known Postgres.
 Within the Clojure ecosystem, we have a number of libraries that deal with SQL, such as HugSQL, HoneySQL, and plain SQL migration scripts.
-When dealing with database migration, my personal preference is the combination of plain `SQL` and `migratus`, a pair endorsed by our dear friend, exceptional individual, and veteran of Clojure open-source software - Sean Corfield, the author of our beloved HoneySQL.
+When dealing with database migration, my personal preference is the combination of plain `SQL` and `migratus`, a pair endorsed by our dear friend, exceptional individual, and veteran of Clojure open-source software - [Sean Corfield](https://github.com/seancorfield "Sean Corfield"), the author of our beloved HoneySQL and many other libraries.

 ## Schema
 ### SQL